Machov: Geography

 Machov is located about 12 km northeast of Náchod and 29 km south of the Polish city of Wałbrzych, on the border with Poland.
 It lies in the Broumov Highlands.
 Machov, Machovská Lhota and Nízká Srbská lie in the valley of the Židovka Brook.
 Bělý lies on the Třeslice Brook, which flows into the Židovka in Nízká Srbská.

 Machov entirely lies in the Broumovsko Protected Landscape Area.
 Near Machov, there are important resources of drinking water thanks to a geological substratum that filters rain water.

 History

 The first written mention of Machov is from 1354.
-It was probably founded during the colonization of this region in the 13th century.
+It was probably founded during the colonisation of this region in the 13th century.
 In 1465, it is first referred to as a market town.
 In 1545, it became a part of the large Náchod estate.
 The most significant owner of Machov was Ottavio Piccolomini, during whose cruel rule began the discontent of the population leading to a peasant uprising in 1775.